-- (1) The Chief Minister and Ministers may each - (a) appoint no more than 2 elected members as his or her Assistant Ministers; and - (b) dismiss any of his or her Assistant Ministers. - (2) A Minister may only appoint or dismiss an Assistant Minister with the prior consent of the Chief Minister. - (3) The number of Assistant Ministers appointed shall not cause the aggregate of the Chief Minister, Ministers and Assistant Ministers to exceed 23 individuals. - (4) An Assistant Minister may resign from his or her office by notice in writing signed by that Assistant Minister and delivered to the Minister that he or she assists. - (5) The States may by Regulations amend paragraph (3) so as to increase or decrease the number there mentioned.
+- (1) The Chief Minister and Ministers may each - (a) appoint one or more elected members as his or her Assistant Ministers; and - (b) dismiss any of his or her Assistant Ministers.37 - (2) A Minister may only appoint or dismiss an Assistant Minister with the prior consent of the Chief Minister. - (3) 38 - (4) An Assistant Minister may resign from his or her office by notice in writing signed by that Assistant Minister and delivered to the Minister that he or she assists. - (5) An Assistant Minister shall cease to hold office upon the Minister whom he or she assists ceasing, for any reason, to hold office.39 - (6)